0xjei/SawChain/processor/README.md

 ```

 A Create Certification Authority transaction is invalid if one of the following conditions occurs:
+* Timestamp is not set.
 * The public key field doesn't contain a valid public key.
 * No name specified.
 * No website specified.
 * The signer is not the System Admin.
 * The public key belongs to another authorized user.
-* At least one Product Type state address is not a valid Product Type address.
+* At least one Product Type address is not well-formatted or not exists.
-* At least one specified Product Type doesn't exist.

 ### Create Company
 The System Admin must provide a name, a website, a short description, the Company Admin's public key and a list